infinilabs/crawler/README.md

 ## Running Gopa ##

+After download/build the binary file, run `./gopa` to start the Gopa

-After building the project run `./gopa -h` for a list of commandline options
+Run `./gopa -h` to get the full list of commandline options

 * -log option : logging level,can be set to `trace`,`debug`,`info`,`warn`,`error` ,default is `info`
 * -daemon option : run in background as daemon